Skip to main content

 brown arctic fox amidst green grass and yellow flowers

 The real star of the Hornstrandir Nature Reserve though is the wildlife.
 Arctic foxes have claimed the territory as their own and can be seen all over.
-Then there are the breathtaking cliffs, home to thousands of seabirds including puffins, fulmars, and kittiwakes.
+The cliffs are home to thousands of seabirds including puffins, fulmars, and kittiwakes.

 It’s important to bear in mind that Hornstrandir is a tricky-to-reach destination.
 There are no roads to the area, so if you plan to visit this part of Iceland then you should be prepared to journey by boat.